-CIP and DCF staff agree the number of days to permanency for children in Kansas must be reduced and continue to address.
+CIP and DCF staff agree the number of days to permanency for children in state care in Kansas must be reduced; CIP and DCF staff continue conversations to address the issue.
 The data reports created by both the judicial branch and DCF show the number of days, but they do not indicate the specific reason for the increased number of days to permanency.